Pinamar railway station (1949): New station: 1996

 In 1991 the Governor of Buenos Aires Province, Eduardo Duhalde, expressed his intention to reactivate the Gral.
 Guido – Gral.
 Madariaga service (those tracks had not been removed) also stating that the government was studying to extend the line to Pinamar.
-Services to General Madariaga were reactivated in May 1994, being operated by state-owned Ferrobaires, a company established by the province to operated passenger trains in the territory after Carlos Menem's administration closed all the services in March 1993.
+Services to General Madariaga were reactivated in May 1994, being operated by state-owned Ferrobaires, a company established by the province to operate passenger trains in the territory after Carlos Menem's administration closed all the services in March 1993.

-Between 1994 and 1996 new tracks were added from Gral.
-Madariaga and a new station named "Divisadero de Pinamar".
-The new station was built1,5 km from the Route 11 (west direction) and more distant than the original Pinamar station closed in 1967 to avoid a level crossing on a highly trafficked route.
-Divisadero de Pinamar was inaugurated on December 7, 1996.
+Between 1994 and 1996 rail tracks were put back (as the original had been lifted after the closure of the line) from Gral.
+Madariaga while a new station started to be built, now distant 1,5 km west of the Route 11, unlike the original Pinamar station, to avoid a level crossing on a highly trafficked road.
+The new stop, named "Divisadero de Pinamar", was inaugurated on December 7, 1996.